zhurui1995/Self-Critique_Tree_Search/README.md

-# SRTS: Unlocking Zero-Shot Vulnerability Detection in Large Language Models via Self-Reflection and Tree Search
+# SCTS: Self-Critique Tree Search for Zero-Shot Vulnerability Detection

 > **Note:** The code will be released once the paper is accepted.